 - Sound methodology: Methodology clearly conveys the steps that will achieve the purpose of this project and how data/information will be obtained.

 - Contribution to the field or discussion of potential impact: There is an explanation of the importance of the proposed project, “in the big scheme of things” the value of the project’ impact

 - The project’s contribution of an original, intellectual, or creative work to the discipline

 2. Timeline/Plan of Work- The student outlines the time necessary to complete the project successfully.
-It is justified that the project can be reasonably completed in that time (including allocating time for research compliance requirements), and that the student will present at the OURI Undergraduate Research Symposium.
+It is justified that the project can be reasonably completed in that time (including allocating time for research compliance requirements), and that the student will present at a FAU Undergraduate Research Symposium.

 3. Appropriateness of Budget - The requested budget is justified and necessary for the completion of the project.
 The budget provides detail associated with what will be purchased (item and quantity) and an explanation of the needs evidenced by the methodology section, as well as detail on where and how the funds will be spent (see Appendix C for samples).

 4. Faculty Mentor’s Letter- The mentor endorses the project and the merit of the student conducting the project, and assures the reviewers that no other funds exist for parts/all of the project.
 The mentor provides appropriate research compliance information as it applies to this project (see Appendix D for letter requirements).

-Within one month to six weeks of submission of the Undergraduate Research grant package guidelines, grant awardees will be notified by an email sent to both the student and faculty mentor.
+Within one month to six weeks of the closing date of the Undergraduate Research grant package guidelines, grant awardees will be notified by an email sent to both the student and faculty mentor.
 Grant funds will be released to the department of the FAU faculty member for disbursement once all research compliance issues have been resolved.
 It is expected that compliance issues be addressed in a timely manner (within 2 months of the award notification).

 Grant Recipient Requirements: